 If what you’ve read on this page moved you, there are two ways to stay close to what’s being built.

 The seed capital campaign launches soon.
-When it does, every contribution — at any level — goes directly toward opening the world’s first museum dedicated to the complete global history of mosaic art.
+When it does, every contribution, at any level, goes directly toward opening the first pop-up — the museum’s first doors — and the permanent museum it builds toward.
 You’ll hear about it first if you’re on the list.

 In the meantime, the studio collection is available.
 Every work sold between now and opening day supports the move, the build, and the mission.